Ovid/git-workflow/README.md

 makes it dead easy for teams using git (and in our case, github) to work together.

+Note: only the `bin/git-hub` command assumes you're using github.
+The other commands work fine without it.

 # Assumptions

 The `master` branch is never worked on directly.
 Instead, new branches are